Caterham 7: History

-Colin Chapman had been a Royal Air Force pilot, studied structural engineering, and went on to become one of the great innovators in motorsports design and founded Lotus Engineering Ltd. His vision of light, powerful cars and performance suspensions guided much of his development work with the basic design philosophy of, "Simplify, then add lightness".
+Colin Chapman had been a Royal Air Force pilot, studied structural engineering, and went on to become a innovator in motorsports design.
+He founded Lotus Engineering Ltd. His expertise on light, powerful cars and performance suspensions guided much of his development work with the basic design philosophy of, "Simplify, then add lightness".
 His Lotus 7 had its debut at the 1957 Earl's Court Motor Show in London.
-They were priced at £1,036 including purchase tax but it cost only £536 in kit form as no purchase tax was required.
-It weighed only 725 lb.
+They were priced at £1,036 including purchase tax but it cost £536 in kit form as no purchase tax was required.
+It weighed 725 lb.
 Fast and responsive, the Lotus 7 was one of Chapman's masterworks, an advanced machine that surpassed the earlier Lotus 6 as a vehicle that could perform well on the track and be driven legally on the road.

 In 1973, Lotus decided to shed its kit car image and concentrate on limited series motor racing cars and up-market sports cars.
 As part of this plan, it sold the rights to the Seven to its only remaining agents, Caterham Cars in England and Steel Brothers Limited in New Zealand.
 At the time the current production car was the Series 4, but when Caterham ran out of the Lotus Series 4 kits in 1974 they introduced its own version of the Series 3, as the Caterham Seven.
 The modern-day Road sports and Superlights (in "narrow-bodied chassis" form) are the direct descendants of this car and therefore of the original Lotus 7.